ularc/user-docs/software/rstudio.rst

 Pre-launch
 ==========

-1. Login to the cluster and download a singularity image from the rocker project (https://hub.docker.com/r/rocker/rstudio/tags).
+1. Login to the cluster and download a singularity/apptainer image from the rocker project (https://hub.docker.com/r/rocker/rstudio/tags).
 Pick one with the desired version of R. For example:

    - Download image for R 4.5